IvanZlatew/JS-Codes/BASICS/BASICS.md

 # JS-Codes/BASICS
-In this folder I will show my code for all task that I solved or I copied during BASICS course.
+In this folder I will show my code for all task that I solved or I copied during course.